-The bank's fully-loaded Common Equity Tier 1 (CET1) ratio was 34.3% at end-June 2018, well above its requirement of 9.625% for 2018 (consisting of a Pillar 1 requirement of 4.5%, a Pillar 2 requirement of 2.5%, a capital conservation buffer of 1.875% (2.5% in 2019) and a systemic buffer of 0.75%.
+The bank's fully-loaded Common Equity Tier 1 (CET1) ratio was 35.5% at end-December 2018, well above its requirement of 10.5% for 2019 (consisting of a Pillar 1 requirement of 4.5%, a Pillar 2 requirement of 2.5%, a capital conservation buffer of 2.5% and a systemic buffer of 1%).
 The bank's capital ratio has increased substantially since 2014 as a result of (1) retained earnings, and (2) a decrease in RWA, driven by lower probabilities of default and loss-given-default as a result of improved economic conditions.
-As of end-June 2018, de Volksbank's fully-loaded leverage ratio stood at 5.2%.
+At end-December 2018, de Volksbank's fully-loaded leverage ratio stood at 5.5%.

-De Volksbank estimates that the finalization of the Basel III rules, published by the Basel Committee on 7 December 2017, would increase its RWAs by 40%, which is equivalent to a negative impact of 9.5 percentage points on its CET1 ratio, driven by the output floor set at 72.5% of the risk-weighted assets calculated under the revised standardised approach.
-Despite this impact, the bank's CET1 ratio will remain well above its internal target of at least 15% (corresponding to a fully loaded requirement of 10.5% and a Pillar 2 guidance and management buffer of 4.5%).
+De Volksbank estimates that the finalization of the Basel III rules, published by the Basel Committee on 7 December 2017, would increase its RWAs by 45%, which is equivalent to a negative impact of 11 percentage points on its CET1 ratio, driven by the output floor set at 72.5% of the risk-weighted assets calculated under the revised standardised approach.
+Despite this impact, the bank's CET1 ratio will remain well above its current internal target of at least 15% (corresponding to a fully loaded requirement of 10.5% and a combined Pillar 2 guidance and management buffer of 4.5%).
 De Volksbank's high capitalisation is not only explained by regulatory changes, but also reflects the bank's calibration of its capital in relation to its monoline business.

-De Volksbank paid a €190 million dividend from its 2017 profits to its sole shareholder, NLFI, which corresponds to a payout ratio of 60%, in the high end of its 40-60% pay-out target.
+De Volksbank paid a €190 million dividend from its 2017 profits to its sole shareholder, NLFI, which corresponds to a payout ratio of 60%, at the high end of its 40-60% pay-out target.
 The bank expects the payout ratio to be 60% for 2018 as well.
 Before the sale of the bank by the Dutch government, de Volksbank will likely upstream some of the current "excess capital" to the State.
-The bank's CET1 capital will therefore likely decrease to a level closer to the 15% public target.
+The bank's CET1 capital will therefore likely decrease to a level closer to the proforma Basel IV 15% public target.